apocalyptech/swh2save/README.md

   but perhaps we could at least detect them more gracefully and fail out with a useful message to the user.
 - README docs!
-- Explicit arg to write debug savefile when our rewrite sanity check fails, rather than just blindly writing `debug_out.sav`
 - Put in a *sensible* way to create new Chunk objects; my current implementation makes that super awkward.
 - Finish parsing the remainder of the file.
 I actually came across a scenario